ToroCraft/ToroChess/README.md

 # ToroChess

 Play chess in Minecraft with ToroChess!
 The ToroChess mod adds chess in a minecrafty way that is fun to play in both creative and survival mode.
 The chess pieces are made out of standard Minecraft entities which move and attack like normal mobs.
-The chess board can be destroyed and recreated however the player would like allowing it to become part of the players builds.
+The chess board can be destroyed and recreated however the player would like, allowing it to become part of the player's builds.
 The chess pieces are controlled with eight provided chess control wands, four for each side.

 ![Screen Shot](http://i.imgur.com/yN4Agb1.png)